Darth-Kronos/Spectrum-Sensing/README.md

 ## Datasets :

 Dataset 1
-The centre frequency of the PU was set at $2.48$ GHz.
-The primary transmitter deploys a differential quadrature phase shift keying modulation with a continuous transmission rate of $500$ kbps and has a tranmission bandwidth of $1$ MHz.
-The data measurement was carried out in an anechoic chamber with a scan bandwidth of $4$ MHz, which uses a discrete Fourier transform of $1024$ frequency bins.
-Therefore, the bandwidth of each frequency bin is $3.9$ kHz.
-To this clean signal, generalized Gaussian noise was added with a given parameter $\beta$ and unit variance, which serves as a real-world data that is received by the deployed CR nodes.
+The centre frequency of the PU was set at 2.48 GHz.
+The primary transmitter deploys a differential quadrature phase shift keying modulation with a continuous transmission rate of 500 kbps and has a tranmission bandwidth of 1 MHz.
+The data measurement was carried out in an anechoic chamber with a scan bandwidth of 4 MHz, which uses a discrete Fourier transform of 1024 frequency bins.
+Therefore, the bandwidth of each frequency bin is 3.9 kHz.
+To this clean signal, generalized Gaussian noise was added with a given parameter beta and unit variance, which serves as a real-world data that is received by the deployed CR nodes.

 Dataset 2
-This dataset was captured in a laboratory in Thailand \cite{dataset2}.
+This dataset was captured in a laboratory in Thailand.
 The dataset was recorded by an omnidirectional antenna connected to the RF Explorer spectrum analyzer.
-The operating frequency range is $510$ to $790$ MHz, with a center frequency of $650$ MHz.
+The operating frequency range is 510 to 790 MHz, with a center frequency of 650 MHz.
 The measurements were taken in three different locations, with both indoor and outdoor environments.
 We have used data with the highest signal-to-noise ratio (SNR) for our experimental study.

 ## System Model :